microsoft/MixedRealityToolkit-Unity/README.md

 7. [Build](Assets/HoloToolkit/Build/README.md)
 8. [Boundary](Assets/HoloToolkit/Boundary/README.md)

-To learn more about individual HoloLens feature areas, please read the [Wiki](https://github.com/Microsoft/HoloToolkit-Unity/wiki) section.

-To learn how to add the HoloToolkit to your project see the [Getting Started](GettingStarted.md) guide.
+To learn how to add the MixedRealityToolkit to your project see the [Getting Started](GettingStarted.md) guide.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.